A subscription box business can be a very sustainable business model, as it relies on customers loyal to your brand.

 In Brazil, PagBrasil’s survey found that Digital Services are the most popular subscription category, followed by Entertainment, Health and Wellness, Beauty, and Fashion.
 Leading subscription box businesses include TAG Livros, Wine, and Clube Extra.

 The State of Subscription Economy in Brazil in 2023

 We know that the subscription economy is trending worldwide.
 Brazil is no exception: according to the Associação Brasileira de Comércio Eletrônico (ABComm), subscription clubs were responsible for generating BRL 1 billion in revenue in the Brazilian economy.

 So, who are the consumers joining this movement in Brazil?

-Southeastern Brazil represents most of the subscribers in this survey, with 58% living in the states of São Paulo, Rio de Janeiro, Minas Gerais, and Espírito Santo.
+Southeastern Brazil represents most subscribers, with 58% living in São Paulo, Rio de Janeiro, Minas Gerais, and Espírito Santo.
 The age group from 18 to 30 covers 38% of subscribers, whose average age is 34.

 And what drives consumers to subscribe to recurring products and services?

 Although subscribers value convenience, exclusivity is the main factor driving consumers’ loyalty to a subscription club.
 When it comes to rating subscription clubs, emotional factors matter just as much as rational ones.